| |

 How can I see my updated rating?

-What does it cost to become a CXR player?
+What does it cost to become a Premium CXR member?

 How do I sign up?